Washington bill would rename street by Russian Embassy after Boris Nemtsov

 Council member Cheh added that Nemtsov fought against corruption and criticized Russia’s involvement in wars.
 “There is little doubt that his murder was motivated by his political beliefs, his popularity and his frequent and open criticism of the Russian government,” Cheh said.

 The councilor added that while the Russian government has removed signs memorializing Boris Nemtsov in Russia, “the Russian government will not be able to do it here”.

 Testifying at the hearing to support the bill, Vladimir Kara-Murza, chairman of the Boris Nemtsov Foundation for Freedom, reflected on Nemtsov’s fight against authoritarianism, corruption, election fraud and the war in Ukraine.
 Nemtsov also advocated targeted international sanctions to stop human rights violations in Russia.

-Kara-Murza added that despite being arrested, jailed and portrayed as a traitor in state media, Nemtsov continued his fight for a democratic Russia and was considering a run against Putin in the 2018 presidential elections.
+Kara-Murza added that despite being arrested, jailed and portrayed as a traitor in state media, Nemtsov continued his fight for a democratic Russia and was considering running against Putin in the 2018 presidential elections.
 “He was silenced the only way he could be – by an assassin’s bullet,” said Kara-Murza.

 Commending the initiative to rename the D.C. street, Kara-Murza said, “I cannot begin to tell you how much it means.
 It is a tribute to a man who lived his life and gave his life for the freedom of his country.
 It is also a message and a reminder to Russian democrats that their fight is not ignored or forgotten.
 To Americans that Russia is not only about Putin’s autocracy and there are honorable Russians like Boris Nemtsov who stand up for dignity and justice”.